 |Larger focus on pleasing customers and getting their approval

 Let’s take a look at some of the facts & stats about guerrilla marketing:

-- According to guerilla marketers around the world, it can reduce the ad spend by 90% (source).
+- According to guerilla marketers worldwide, it can reduce ad-spend by 90% (source).

 - According to Bushra Azhar, the ROI of campaigns can increase significantly when education and entertainment are combined in guerrilla marketing campaigns (source).

-- It helps you form a business and human bond with potential customers (source).
+- It helps you form a business and bond with potential customers (source).

 - It has a 33.9% impact on potential customers’ purchase intention (source).

 - With a percentage of 9.6%, aesthetics seem to have the least impact (source).

 Because of the significant element of creativity, the sky’s the limit regarding different types of guerrilla marketing.